Shed: Plastic

-Plastic shed kits utilizing heavy molded plastics such as PVC and polyethylene may be less expensive than sheet-metal sheds.
+Plastic shed kits utilising heavy moulded plastics such as PVC and polyethylene may be less expensive than sheet-metal sheds.
 PVC resins and high-impact, UV light-resistant polyethylene make plastic outdoor sheds stronger, lighter, more durable, and more resistant to denting and chipping than wood, and tend to be more stable.
 Plastic shed kits sided with vinyl are typically among the least-expensive types of shed construction.
 Higher-quality sheds use UV-resistant plastic and powder-coated metal frames.
 Many plastic sheds are modular to allow for easy extensions, peg-boards, shelving, attic-storage, windows, skylights, and other accessories to be added later if these additions are purchased from the manufacturer.

 Plastic sheds are not susceptible to termite or wood-boring insect damage, and they require little maintenance.
 Being rot-proof they do not need to have preservatives applied.
 This makes them preferable in climates where the weather can be changeable, such as the United Kingdom.
 Unlike wooden or metal sheds, which often require a permit to build, in many areas, plastic sheds do not.
 However, this is something property owners will need to verify.
 A call to your council/town's planning or building code office can provide information on permits.